Botany Water Reserves

-The Botany Water Reserves are a heritage-listed former water supply system and now parkland and golf course at 1024 Botany Road, Mascot, Bayside Council, Sydney, New South Wales, Australia.
+The Botany Water Reserves is a heritage-listed area that was historically used as part of Sydney's water supply system.
+It is located at 1024 Botany Road, Mascot, New South Wales, Australia.
+The site is now reserved as parkland, also containing a golf course.
 It was designed by City Engineers, W. B. Rider, E. Bell (1856–1871), and Francis Bell (1871–1878).
-It is also known as Botany Swamps, Botany Wetlands, Mills Stream, Bridge Pond, Lakes Golf Course, Eastlakes Golf Course, Bonnie Doon Golf Course, and Astrolabe Park.
+It is also known as Botany Dams, Botany Swamps, Botany Wetlands, Mill Stream, Bridge Pond, The Lakes Golf Club, Eastlakes Golf Course, Bonnie Doon Golf Club, and Astrolabe Park.
 The property is owned by Sydney Water, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 18 November 1999.